eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/elliptic-curve-cryptography.md

 True # Signature is valid ✅
 ```

-Tampering with the message by Alice's captors would alter its cryptographic hash, leading to verification failure due to the mismatch with the original signature.
+If Alice's captors were to modify the message, it would alter the cryptographic hash, leading to verification failure due to the mismatch with the original signature.

 ```python
 sage: m = hash("Send $5 million")